olekwa/kiddo_crest/README.md

 Summary: Tell-A-Story

 Team Members:
- Eniola Olugbaike
+ Eniola Olugbaike - Backend Developer
- Mitchell Kalenda
+ Mitchell Kalenda - Backend Developer
- Mary Bakare
+ Mary Bakare     - Frontend Developer
- John Olekwa
+ John Olekwa    -  Frontend Developer

 Overview:
 Tell-A-Story is an online platform designed to make reading enjoyable and accessible for children.
 The platform offers a diverse collection of children's storybooks that can be read online or listened to via audio narration.